lleonard16/To_Do_List/README.md

-# CVWO_Assignment_Task
+#To Do List
-This is the assignment for the CVWO Project
+This is a To Do List web application using Ruby on Rails